0xDDoS/0xDDoS.github.io/README.md

 [x] :- [ 137] My Passive Skills Are Invincible
-[x] :- [  80] Rebirth in the end times: I reached the top by opening boxes [x] :- [ 154] I Really Don’t Want to Learn Forbidden Spells
-Master: This Villainous Disciple Is Not The Holy Child
+[x] :- [  80] Rebirth in the end times: I reached the top by opening boxes [x] :- [ 154] I Really Don’t Want to Learn Forbidden Spells [x] :- [ 162] Master: This Villainous Disciple Is Not The Holy Child

 [x] :- [ 108] The Reincarnation of the Forbidden Archmage [x] :- [ 176] Archane Sniper